Shoppers expected to spend $4.2 tln online in 2021, squeezing supply chains

 As vaccines remain in short supply and many countries experience new waves of variant-fueled COVID-19 infections, retailers have kept many physical stores shut while investing heavily in online platforms.

 But even as stores reopen, the Adobe data shows that after more than a year under lockdown people have become accustomed to ordering goods via their laptops or smartphones.
-The firm's analysis echoes patterns predicted by retailers and vendors including Walmart, Kraft Heinz (KHC.O) and Mondelez (MDLZ.O).
+The firm’s analysis echoes patterns predicted by retailers and vendors including Walmart, Kraft Heinz and Mondelez.

-This spells bad news for companies that rely on physical stores, which were already on the decline because of Amazon.com (AMZN.O), Alibaba and other ecommerce giants.
+This spells bad news for companies that rely on physical stores, which were already on the decline because of Amazon.com, Alibaba and other ecommerce giants.

 In America, online sales surged 39% to about $200 billion in the first quarter, with growth spiking in the three weeks following President Joe Biden’s $1.9 trillion COVID-19 relief bill.